Everett Yuehong Zhang

-Everett Yuehong Zhang is Assistant Professor of East Asian Studies and EAS Departmental Representative for Undergraduates.
+Everett Yuehong Zhang is Assistant Professor of East Asian Studies and Associate Faculty Member of Department of Anthropology.

 Zhang received his Ph.D. in social/cultural anthropology from University of California, Berkeley and did postdoctoral studies in medical anthropology at Harvard.
 Born in China, he did his undergraduate studies at Sichuan University in Chengdu and graduate studies for his first MA at the Chinese Academy of Social Sciences in Beijing.
 Zhang worked as a researcher and the executive editor of a journal in the Academy, before he came to the U.S. to pursue his Ph.D.

 He worked on the post-Mao transformation of the Chinese society over the past several decades seen through the changes in the body, sexuality and medicine.
 He won the Stirling Prize from the Society for Psychological Anthropology of American Anthropological Association.
 His first book in English titled The Impotence Epidemic: Men’s Medicine and Sexual Desire in Contemporary China is forthcoming.

 With a fellowship from the National Endowment for the Humanities awarded through the American Council of Learned Societies and the membership of Institute for Advanced Study, his current book project compares two major earthquakes in contemporary China—the 1976 Tangshan Earthquake and the 2008 Wenchuan Earthquake.
 This project traces the overall changes in existential struggle over trauma, governance of life and psyche, and the collective structure of feelings in China.

 His research interests include contemporary Chinese society and culture; governance, governmentality, biopolitics, grieving, trauma and subjectification; the body, sexuality, masculinity; Daoist practices, Chinese medicine, psychiatry; the media.

 PRIMARY PUBLICATIONS IN ENGLISH